ptpuyen1511/my_notes/bash_command/basic_bash_command.md

 # Basic Bash Command

-This is some basic bash command from https://dev.to/awwsmm/101-bash-commands-and-tips-for-beginners-to-experts-30je
+This is a note for some basic bash commands from https://dev.to/awwsmm/101-bash-commands-and-tips-for-beginners-to-experts-30je

 I just customize it for myself